Jail sentence quashed: Auckland man's sex attack on sleeping Kiwi in Cook Islands

 An Auckland man who sexually attacked another tourist in the Cook Islands after entering her hotel room while she was sleeping has had his 22-month jail sentence quashed.

-New Zealand's Court of Appeal instead sentenced Shay O'Carroll to 10 months of home detention.
+The Supreme Court instead sentenced Shay O'Carroll to 10 months of home detention.

 His initial sentence was given at Auckland High Court in December last year and he has been in the community on bail since then while he appealed against the sentence.